SamBailey6194/photo-guides/README.md

 - The gaps between the cards on the homepage were too big on the bigger screen sizes, therefore media queries were added to ensure they were responsive across all screen sizes
 - Camera Lenses section on Equipment page background wasn't stretching the full width due to contianer fluid class was in the main element, used sections to make it clearer so the background stretched the full width.
 - Price point tables were too bit on mobile devices, added table-responsive to ensure they fit nicely on all device sizes.
 - Photo Carousels were clicking through the top carousel only, changed the IDs of each carousel to enable the buttons moved the correct carousel
+- Carousels on Photo History page were not clicking to next or previous images due to misspelling of IDs, corrected spellings of the IDs

 ### Validator Testing